Algorithmic idealism: what should you believe to experience next?: Restriction A: physics does not always tell agents what they should believe

-Indeed, recent no-go theorems tell us that we \textit{cannot} always ground our beliefs about our own future observations on expected objective properties of the world, unless we give up important principles such as locality.
+Indeed, recent no-go theorems tell us that we \textit{cannot} always ground our beliefs about our own future observations on expected objective properties of the world, unless we give up important principles such as locality\footnote{The locality assumption of Bong et al.~\cite{Bong} is much weaker than the locality assumption in Bell's theorem: it does not refer to hidden variables, but expresses \textit{no-signalling for actually observed outcomes} (``the probability of an observable event is unchanged by conditioning on a space-like-separated free choice $z$, even if it is already conditioned on other events not in the future light-cone of $z$.'').
+This is necessary to avoid conflict with relativity.}.
 Consider the thought experiment sketched in Figure~\ref{fig_wf} by Bong et al.~\cite{Bong}, which is a Wigner's friend-type~\cite{Wigner} scenario, but extended to involve four observers and an entangled quantum state.
-An external observer can repeat the experiment many times, and record the outcomes (``experiences'') $a$ and $b$ of the agents Alice and Bob, given their choices of settings $x$ and $y$.
+An external observer can repeat the experiment many times, and record the outcomes $a$ and $b$ of the agents Alice and Bob, given their choices of settings $x$ and $y$.
 Doing so, this observer may determine a relative frequency estimate of the probabilities $P(a,b|x,y)$, and compare the result with the quantum predictions.
-Assuming empirical adequacy of Quantum Theory, Alice and Bob can use these quantum predictions to determine \textit{what they should believe to experience} in this experiment: Alice should assign the probability
+Assuming empirical adequacy of Quantum Theory, i.e.\ the correct prediction of the outcome probabilities of actually observed events in this scenario, Alice and Bob can use these quantum predictions to determine \textit{what they should believe to observe} in this experiment: Alice should assign the probability

 to seeing outcome $a$ if she chooses setting $x$ (the first equality is due to the no-signalling principle, since Alice and Bob are spacelike separated).
 A similar calculation applies to Bob.
 If we only consider Alice and Bob, then this resembles a very familiar story as we could also have told it in the context of, say, classical statistical mechanics: Alice can determine the probabilities she should assign to her own future observations by marginalization of the joint probability distribution over all relevant facts of the world at the moment of observation.